 Two volunteers from St John Ambulance participated in the Volunteer Swap in Riga and experienced a week at the Day Care Centre led by our Latvian member Sveta Jana Palidziba.
 At the centre, employees as well as volunteers care for elderly people with dementia, play games and improve their self-competences.
-Read the report of Lyn Hunter who travelled to Latvia with Dave Hunter:
+Read the report by Lyn Hunter, who travelled to Latvia with Dave Hunter:

 Melānija Grundšteina, the Director of St John in Latvia, met us in Riga and took us to our hotel for the week.
 The next day we were met by Maris Sirmulis, the Manager of the Day Care Unit in Northern Riga where we were going to work.